Smol Slime

 Pogo Pin Test Clip (1.5mm Pitch, 4P, Single Row): https://www.aliexpress.us/item/3256805646654844.html

-Note: The clip is for SuperMini only.
-There are cheaper clips out there, but they don't break out the pins from 1.5mm pitch to 2.54mm pitch for dupont wires.
+Note: This clip is designed exclusively for SuperMini.
+While there are less expensive clips available, they do not convert the pins from a 1.5mm pitch to a 2.54mm pitch suitable for Dupont wires.

 Links